Join us for international hybrid conference!

 Literature and media have long grappled with these questions, offering incisive critiques of truth's manipulation in society.
 Works such as It Can't Happen Here by Sinclair Lewis (1953), The Man in the High Castle by Philip K. Dick (1962), The Winter of Our Discontent by John Steinbeck (1961), The Captive Mind by Czeslaw Milosz (1953), Nineteen Eighty-Four by George Orwell (1949), All The King's Men by Robert Penn Warren (1946), and The Emperor by Ryszard Kapuscinski (1978) are some of the novels in which truth is spined and modified due to the interests of a certain group in the society.

 This conference invites scholars in literature, linguistics, and media studies with a focus on American and British contexts to contribute to an exploration of post-truth and its depiction in various media forms.
+Suggested thematic blocks include, but are not limited to:

 Post-truth and media